 comprehensive HTML report for all installed MSI packages on the

-.
+machine it runs on.
 This includes all upgrade code and a list of related

 product codes (product codes that share the same upgrade code).
 However, I am not too happy with the code (I am a deployment specialist, not a coder).
 The script